twinfoundation/data-processing/packages/data-processing-converters/docs/reference/classes/XmlConverterConnector.md

-# Class: JsonConverterConnector
+# Class: XmlConverterConnector

-Class for converting data to JSON from bytes.
+Class for converting data to XML from bytes.

 ## Implements